 There are numerous qualification methods you can research and apply, and some may be better for your product/industry/buyer persona than others (I personally like MEDDPICC).

-It can evolve along the way, and it will, but there needs to be agreement across everyone involved in customer acquisition on what a qualified opportunity means at your company so you can speak a common language when reviewing/discussing deals.
+Your process can evolve along the way, and it will, but there needs to be agreement across everyone involved in customer acquisition on what a qualified opportunity means at your company, so you can speak a common language when reviewing/discussing deals.

-What I’ve outlined below (and in the accompanying tool) is my take on qualification criteria that early-stage founders can use for every opportunity, which are also generally applicable across industries, products, buyers, etc.
+Below (and in the accompanying tool) I'll outline my take on qualification criteria that early-stage founders can use for every opportunity, which are also generally applicable across industries, products, buyers, etc.

 For every qualified opportunity, you need to be able to fully answer the first four questions: